-Canning pumpkin first in the pressure canner makes it safe to store and quick to use later in pumpkin butter, pies, muffins, or other pumpkin recipes.
+Canning pumpkin in the pressure canner makes it safe to store and quick to use later in pumpkin butter, pies, muffins, or other pumpkin recipes.

-Finally I found the best way was to slice my pumpkin in to strips.
+Finally, I found the best way was to slice my pumpkin into strips.

-Then use a knife to slice off the rind.
+I used a knife to slice off the rind.
 This was much more manageable.
 The pumpkin did not roll around on me.
 I was able to slice down into my butcher block and my fingers were safe!

 I was still there quite a while slicing and peeling pumpkin, but it worked.

 Place your jars in your preheated canner and process as directed below.
-For more information on how to use your pressure canner click here.
+For more information on how to use your pressure canner, click here.

 |Adjustments for Pressure Canner|